samyak112/Scout/README.md

 ### Interpretation
 In this scenario, SBERT correctly identifies that "Buy the best faucet" is highly relevant to the topic of a leaking faucet, ranking it #1.
 However, if this context is passed to an autonomous agent, it introduces topical noise rather than a solution.

 By applying an asymmetric $N \times N$ pass, Scout actively lowered the score of the Amazon link to `0.5356`, prioritizing the imperative physical actions ("Tighten", "Turn off") at `0.95+`.
 It acts as a routing filter to ensure agents retrieve the mechanical next step rather than conversational or commercial noise.
+Scout ignores simple keyword overlap to evaluate the logical utility between sentences.
+It identifies when Sentence B provides a functional next step, cause, or resolution for Sentence A, even if they share no common vocabulary.

 ## How it works